Hummingbird: South America

+North America

 Most North American hummingbirds migrate southward in fall to spend winter in Mexico, the Caribbean Islands, or Central America.
-A few southern South American species also move north to the tropics during the southern winter.
-A few species are year-round residents of Florida, California, and the far southwestern desert regions of the US.
+A few species are year-round residents of Florida, California, and the southwestern desert regions of the US.
 Among these are Anna's hummingbird, a common resident from southern Arizona and inland California, and the buff-bellied hummingbird, a winter resident from Florida across the Gulf Coast to South Texas.
 Ruby-throated hummingbirds are common along the Atlantic flyway, and migrate in summer from as far north as Atlantic Canada, returning to Mexico, South America, southern Texas, and Florida to winter.
 During winter in southern Louisiana, black-chinned, buff-bellied, calliope, Allen's, Anna's, ruby-throated, rufous, broad-tailed, and broad-billed hummingbirds are present.

-The rufous hummingbird breeds farther north than any other species of hummingbird, often breeding in large numbers in temperate North America and wintering in increasing numbers along the coasts of the subtropical Gulf of Mexico and Florida, rather than in western or central Mexico.
+The rufous hummingbird breeds farther north than any other species of hummingbird, spending summers along coastal British Columbia and Alaska, and wintering in the southwestern United States and Mexico, with some distributed along the coasts of the subtropical Gulf of Mexico and Florida.
 By migrating in spring as far north as the Yukon or southern Alaska, the rufous hummingbird migrates more extensively and nests farther north than any other hummingbird species, and must tolerate occasional temperatures below freezing in its breeding territory.
 This cold hardiness enables it to survive temperatures below freezing, provided that adequate shelter and food are available.

 As calculated by displacement of body size, the rufous hummingbird makes perhaps the longest migratory journey of any bird in the world.
 At just over 3 in long, rufous hummingbirds travel 3900 mi one-way from Alaska to Mexico in late summer, a distance equal to 78,470,000 body lengths, then make the return journey in the following spring.
 By comparison, the 13 in-long Arctic tern makes a one-way flight of about 18,000 km, or 51,430,000 body lengths, just 65% of the body displacement during migration by rufous hummingbirds.

-The northward migration of rufous hummingbirds occurs along the Pacific flyway and may be time-coordinated with flower and tree-leaf emergence in spring in early March, and also with availability of insects as food.
+The northward migration of rufous hummingbirds occurs along the Pacific flyway, and may be time-coordinated with flower and tree-leaf emergence in early spring, and also with availability of insects as food.
 Arrival at breeding grounds before nectar availability from mature flowers may jeopardize breeding opportunities.